M-RBR/M-RBR/README.md

 ## 🧠 About Me

 Hey there!
-I'm a junior web developer passionate about building clean, intuitive web experiences.
-I love working with both frontend and backend technologies and enjoy learning something new every day.
+I'm a junior web developer based in Berlin, currently enrolled in an intensive five-month full-time coding bootcamp at Code Academy Berlin.

 - 🧑‍💻 Currently working on: a Travel Bucket List app with React + Firebase
-- 🌱 Learning more about: TypeScript, Firebase security rules, and responsive design
+- 🌱  Next up: diving into backend development
 - 🎓 Background: Humanities → Tech (ask me about it!)
-- 🎯 Goals: Craft beautiful, accessible web apps and collaborate on exciting projects
+- 🎯 My native language is Dutch 🇳🇱 and I'm fluent in English 🇬🇧 and German 🇩🇪.

 ---